Block Filters

 allowed_block_types_all

 On the server, you can filter the list of blocks shown in the inserter using the allowed_block_types_all filter.
 You can return either true (all block types supported), false (no block types supported), or an array of block type names to allow.
-You can also use the second provided param $editor_context to filter block types based on its content.
+You can also use the second provided parameter $editor_context to filter block types based on their content.

 <?php